fvanroie/PS_OPNsense/README.md

 Currently only Start, Stop, Update and Restart services are implemented for the other plugins.
 More work is needed to support all available REST api commands.

 ### Firmware
-Updating firmware via PowerShell is implemented.
+Updating firmware via PowerShell is implemented, more testing is needed for updates between major versions.

 ### Legacy Commands
 There is legacy WebUI support for these commands: